Popular Dart Games for All Skill Levels

 Any number of players can play.
 But this game is more fun when several players are involved.

 All numbers on the board are in play.
-But like 01, the most common numbers are 20 and 19.
+But just like in 301 and 501 games, the most commonly targeted numbers are 20 and 19.

 How to Play Legs